 The cause of the spinning wheel?
-The Internet, Vic.
+The Internet, Jackie.
 It’s not exactly an ideal infrastructure for delivering live video.
 If the speed of your home Internet network dips below the minimum requirement needed for a consistent picture, it can cause picture buffering (aka the dreaded spinning wheel).
 And if the streaming service has a temporary delay on one of its servers, that can cause it.

 Fortunately, live streaming services have improved their delivery systems in recent years so it’s less noticeable than it used to be.
 (Home Internet services have also increased their speeds and efficiencies.)
 But it’s still a problem.